- UNFINISHED DRAFT! -

 architectural need to view this "ambiguous" use of http://markbaker.ca/

-as a violation of Semantic Web architecture, since it is conceptually
+as a violation of semantic web architecture, since it is conceptually

-no different from the AKT scenario in which the "ambiguous" URI is good
+no different from the AKT scenario (above) in which

 enough for some applications but not for others.